Darshanhp/source-code-repository/README.md

 # Source Code Repository

 My first line of code started in this.
-It sucks, but worse to remember
+It sucks, but worth to remember